JoerenAguila/WEave-CAN_OOP/README.md

 **WEave CAN** actively supports **SDG 5** by promoting gender equality and empowering women, who constitute a significant portion of Filipino weavers:

-- **Women’s Empowerment**:
-  Focuses on providing digital tools and resources to women artisans, enabling them to manage their businesses more effectively and access larger markets.
+- **Women’s Empowerment** - Focuses on providing digital tools and resources to women artisans, enabling them to manage their businesses more effectively and access larger markets.
-- **Economic Inclusion**:
-  Addresses barriers that limit women’s participation in the workforce by offering solutions tailored to their roles in traditional crafts.
+- **Economic Inclusion** - Addresses barriers that limit women’s participation in the workforce by offering solutions tailored to their roles in traditional crafts.
-- **Skill Development**:
-  Encourages the preservation and growth of weaving skills, often passed down through generations of women, ensuring their cultural and economic relevance.
+- **Skill Development** - Encourages the preservation and growth of weaving skills, often passed down through generations of women, ensuring their cultural and economic relevance.
-- **Leadership Opportunities**:
-  Recognizes women artisans as leaders in preserving cultural heritage and driving economic change within their communities.
+- **Leadership Opportunities** - Recognizes women artisans as leaders in preserving cultural heritage and driving economic change within their communities.

 By integrating these SDGs into its design and goals, **WEave CAN** serves as a platform for inclusive growth, gender equality, and cultural preservation, contributing to a better future for Filipino weaving communities.